 This therapy works on specific points on the body by applying rolling type techniques.
 The aim is to gently move the muscles, soft tissue and energy within the body, thereby encouraging the body to realign itself.
 This Online Anatomy and Physiology course is recommended by the European school of Bowen Technique

-Homeopathy is based on the principle that 'like cures like'.
-That is, homeopathic remedies that produce a set of symptoms of an ailment in a healthy person can cure those symptoms in a person who is ill.
+Homoeopathy is based on the principle that 'like cures like'.
+That is, homoeopathic remedies that produce a set of symptoms of an ailment in a healthy person can cure those symptoms in a person who is ill.

 Otherwise known as Champissage (the Indian word for massage is champi), this is a technique of manipulating soft tissues in the shoulders and scalp, based on the Ayurvedic system.
 The therapist uses a range of different massage pressures and rhythms to stimulate the head and neck area to encourage health and balance.